 Because parkour is playing with movement, Parkour naturally is inherently fun for kids.
 While not creating a space for certain peer or parent pressures & anxieties.

 #2 Kids have lost ownership of the experience

 Think about it, millions of kids leave sports and look for a place where their every action and every mistake is not scrutinized by an adult.
-That is not to say there is not a place for coaching or teaching; but good coaching does not take away autonomy.
+That is not to say there is no place for coaching or teaching, but good coaching does not take away autonomy.
 If you doubt this, then ask yourself “Why does the average minor play 17 hours of video games a week?”
 A big part of that why is there is no one standing over his/her shoulder critiquing every move, and demanding that he entertain them.

 As the parent, If you find yourself saying “we struck out 10 batters” or “we scored 2 goals” you have not allowed your child to own their experience.
-You rob them of a good feeling that comes when telling someone of your hard earned achievement.
+You rob them of the good feeling that comes when telling someone of your hard-earned achievement.
 Instead, the parent claimed it as their own success.
 If you find yourself coaching your child on every play from the sideline, and telling him to “run faster,” “steal the ball” or “pass” instead of letting him make his own decisions, you are not helping!
 You are stealing ownership of the experience from your child, and in the process sucking out the enjoyment and replacing it with a whole host of potential negative feelings.
 Would it be helpful to have your boss stand over your shoulder and critique everything you do at work?
 No?
 Then why do we think it helps our young athletes?